Two ElderLawAnswers member attorneys offer concise definitions of common estate planning terms.Read more

 The 6 Biggest Estate Planning Mistakes

-If you’re like most people, you have the best of intentions with regard to how you want your estate distributed when you die or your affairs handled should you become incapacitated.
+If you’re like most people, you have the best of intentions regarding how you want your estate distributed when you die or your affairs handled should you become incapacitated.
 Unfortunately, without proper planning, your best intentions may not be enough.
 Here are six of the most common estate planning mistakes people make:

 - Failing to plan.
 The biggest mistake is failing to create a plan in the first place.
 Without an estate plan, your assets will be distributed according to the law in the state where you live.
 Usually, if you are married, your spouse is entitled to a portion of your estate and the rest is divided among other relatives.
 If you are single, your estate may go to your children, parents, or siblings.
 If you have absolutely no living relatives, then your estate will go to the state.
-This is probably not what you want to happen to your assets.
+This is probably not what you want to have happen to your assets.
 In addition, without an estate plan, you have no way to name who will be the guardian of your children or who will act for you if you become incapacitated.
-For more information about what happens if you die without an estate plan, click here.

 - Not planning for disability.
-A properly drafted estate plan not only specifies what will happen to your assets when you die; it also plans for what happens if you become incapacitated.
+A properly drafted estate plan not only specifies what will happen to your assets when you die; it also spells out what happens if you become incapacitated.
 It is important to have documents, such as a power of attorney and health care proxy, that appoint someone you trust to act on your behalf if you can't act for yourself.
-For more information on a power of attorney, click here.
-For more on a health care proxy, click here.

 - Failing to fund a trust.
 Once you draft an estate plan, you aren't done.
 If your estate plan includes a trust, you need to actually fund the trust -- by retitling assets in the name of the trust -- or the trust will be useless.